TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 ## 2. We Can See ~~Deprecated Classes~~

-The YAML configs **will not show you**, if class was deprecated:
+The YAML config **will not show you**, if class was deprecated:

 <img src="/assets/images/posts/2020/yaml_php_deprecated_class_yaml.png" class="img-thumbnail">

-PHP will help you ~~cross the deprecated class~~ and prepare you better for the future:
+PHP will ~~cross the deprecated class~~ and prepare you better for the future:

 <img src="/assets/images/posts/2020/yaml_php_deprecated.png" class="img-thumbnail">